ibm-cloud-docs/vpc/vpn-create.md

 1. Ensure that you select the **Site-to-site gateways > VPN gateways** tabs.
 1. On the VPNs for VPC page, click **Create** and then select the **Site-to-site** gateway tile.
 1. Specify the following information:
+   * **Region** - Select the region where the VPN gateway is going to be provisioned.
    * **VPN gateway name** - Enter a name for the VPN gateway, such as `my-vpn-gateway`.
    * **Resource group** - Select a resource group for the VPN gateway.
    * **Tags** - Optionally, add tags to identify this VPN gateway.
    * **Access management tags** - Optionally, add access management tags to resources to help organize access control relationships.
 The only supported format for access management tags is `key:value`.
 For more information, see [Controlling access to resources by using tags](/docs/account?topic=account-access-tags-tutorial).
-   * **Region** - Shows the region where the VPC is located and where the VPN gateway is going to be provisioned.
    * **Virtual Private Cloud** - Select the VPC for the VPN gateway.
    * **Subnet** - Select the subnet where you want to create the VPN gateway.
 See [Planning considerations](/docs/vpc?topic=vpc-planning-considerations-vpn) for important subnet information.
    * **Mode** - Select either a policy-based or route-based VPN.
 For more information about VPN types, see [VPN features](/docs/vpc?topic=vpc-using-vpn#vpn-features).
-   * **ASN** - This value identifies your local network for BGP peering and is used during the BGP session setup with your on-premises device.
+   * **ASN** - It is the numeric identifier for the VPN gateway.
+This value identifies your local network for BGP peering and is used during the BGP session setup with your on-premises device.
-   * **Advertised CIDRs (optional)** - The CIDR range values that advertise the IPv4 network ranges to remote VPN peers.
+   * **Advertised CIDRs (optional)** - The CIDR range values that advertise the IPv4 network ranges to the remote VPN peers.

       The ASN value is required for dynamic routing.
 If you don't specify an ASN, the VPN gateway is created with the default ASN of `64520`.
 You can't change the local ASN value after you connect the VPN gateway to the transit gateway.
       {: note}